slippyex/data-guardian/README.md

     types (SensitiveContentKey[]): The types of sensitive content to check for. customSensitiveContentRegExp (object): An object similar to customPatterns, but used only in certain masking contexts. fixedMaskLength (boolean): When enabled, masks the sensitive content with a fixed number of characters.
-Default is 'false'.
+Default is 'false'. excludeMatchers (SensitiveContentKey[]): The types of sensitive content to exclude from masking.

 ### `maskString(value: string, options?: Partial<IMaskOptions>): string`